Tasha Schwikert: Early life and career to 2000

 The daughter of Shannon Warren and Joy Schwikert, Schwikert was born in Las Vegas, Nevada.
 She trained with coach Cassie Rice at GymCats club in Las Vegas, and was a member of USA Gymnastics' TOPS developmental team in 1994 and 1995.
 At the age of thirteen, in 1998, she earned her first national team berth.
 Her first international meet was the 1998 City of Popes competition in France, where she won a silver medal on the floor exercise in the junior division.

 Schwikert first came to prominence as a member of the U.S. team for the 2000 Olympics in Sydney.
 Her presence on the team was controversial: she placed ninth at the Olympic Trials, was not originally named to the team at all, and joined the squad in Sydney later as a second alternate.
-When team member Morgan White was injured in training, Schwikert was named as her replacement, passing over first the reserve Alyssa Beckerman.
-Despite the questions over Schwikert's qualification, she performed strongly under pressure while some of her more illustrious teammates made mistakes.
-Following the Olympics, Schwikert would become arguably the most visible and noteworthy gymnast in America.
+When team member Morgan White was injured in training, Schwikert was named as her replacement, passing over the first reserve Alyssa Beckerman.

 USA Gymnastics Online, in their article "Tasha Schwikert Added as Second Alternate to 2000 U.S. Olympic Team", reported on August 28, 2000:

 "Tasha Schwikert (Las Vegas, Nev.), 15, has been added as second alternate to the 2000 U.S. Olympic Team.
 The decision to name Schwikert as an alternate was made Friday following a conference call with the selection committee.
 The selection procedures allow for two alternates to the Olympic Team.
 Alyssa Beckerman (Wyoming, Ohio) is the first alternate.
 'Tasha has demonstrated a great deal of consistency this year in both domestic and international competition', said Bob Colarossi, President of USA Gymnastics.
 'Her poise and performances are considered to be very reliable and her desire to support this team is a valuable asset to the group.'
 Schwikert had competed in seven competitions in 2000 prior to the Olympic Trials, including all three events in the Visa American Cup Series in January and February.
 She was also a member of the 2000 U.S. Spieth Sogipa team that won a team gold medal in April.
 She is coached by Cassie Rice at GymCats in Las Vegas."

-On April 28, 2010, Tasha and the other women on the 2000 Olympic team were awarded the bronze medal in the team competition when it was discovered that the previous medal winners, the Chinese team, had falsified the age of team member Dong Fangxiao.
+On April 28, 2010, Schwikert and the other women on the 2000 Olympic team were awarded the bronze medal in the team competition when it was discovered that the previous medal winners, the Chinese team, had falsified the age of team member Dong Fangxiao.
 As a result of the falsification, Dong's results were nullified, and the Chinese team was stripped of the medal by the IOC.